HydPy/pyconfhyd2025/README.md

 # Website for [PyConf Hyderabad 2025](http://2025.pyconfhyd.org/)
 This is the repo for PyConf Hyderabad 2025's website.
-The 5th edition of the regional Python conference in India, taking place in the vibrant city of Hyderabad from **22 February to 23 February 2025**.
+The 5th edition of the regional Python conference in India, taking place in the vibrant city of Hyderabad.

 ## Local Development / Setup Instructions